Article by: Dr. med. Jiri Skarvan, Dr. med. Christiane Brinkmann

 SYMPTOMS

-Muscle imbalance or degenerative changes on the shoulder roof (acromion) can lead to impingement of the rotator cuff.
-An AC Joint osteoarthritis can also be involved.
+Muscle imbalance or degenerative changes in the subacromial space can lead to impingement of the rotator cuff.
+An AC joint osteoarthritis can also be involved.
 If this situation persists for a long time, it can damage your rotator cuff.

-The result is pain when lifting the arm and also often pain at night.
-Sometimes you can also have pain at rest.
+The result is pain when lifting the arm and often also at night.
+Some-times you can also have pain at rest.
 You will typically feel the pain in the upper arm on the side.
-An acute injury to the rotator cuff can also result from an accident (e.g. fall).
-A loss of strength is often noticeable.
+An acute injury to the rotator cuff may also result from an accident (e.g. fall).
+A loss of strength and/or a limitation in range of motion is often noticeable.

 CLINICAL EXAMINATION